 To reduce your email load, set up a topic where students ask questions and you respond to everyone.

-Focused discussions are best for quick topics and only allow replies to the original post.
-Threaded discussions are best for in-depth topics and allow infinite levels of replying.
+In Canvas, focused discussions are best for quick topics and only allow replies to the original post, while threaded discussions are best for in-depth topics and allow infinite levels of replying.

 Learn more about Canvas discussions »